zmike/zmike.github.io/_posts/2020-10-12-performance-can-only-increase.md

 And I did it in only four blog posts.

+For anyone interested, I've also put up a [branch](https://gitlab.freedesktop.org/zmike/mesa/-/tree/blog-20201012) corresponding to the final flamegraph along with the [perf data]({{site.url}}/assets/desc_profiling1/perf.data), which I've been using [hotspot](https://github.com/KDAB/hotspot) to view.

 ## But Then, The Future
 Looking forward, there's still some easy work that can be done here.